Pregnancy changes your body, and it can take time to recover. Some women use a postpartum belly wrap after having a baby to help their muscles.

 Diastasis recti.
 During pregnancy, the two large muscles that run down either side of your stomach area split apart as your uterus expands and pushes against them.
 This is called diastasis recti.
-Usually, your separated stomach muscles will go back into place on their own by eight weeks postpartum.
+Usually, your separated stomach muscles will go back into place on their own by 8 weeks after giving birth.

 Risks of Postpartum Belly Wraps

-Postpartum belly wraps are usually used after you have your baby by C section, or cesarean section.
+Postpartum belly wraps are usually used after you have your baby by C-section.
 While belly wraps have benefits, they might also have risks.

 These can include: